 Flinders University encourages students to apply for accommodation in the educational, multicultural, and fun residential communities on campus.

 University Hall accommodates 250 students from around the world in its catered, collegiate-style hall of residence.

 The Deirdre Jordan Village is self-catered with 2, 3 and 5-bedroom units and a supportive semi-collegiate environment for 310 residents.

 Both are a few minutes’ walk from the heart of the University and to public transport to the nearby beaches, shopping centres and the Adelaide CBD.
 Both offer residents a fantastic opportunity to be a part of lively communities that emphasise personal development, collegiality, leadership opportunities and intellectual growth.

-Applications close on 15 November of the year prior to entry.
-For further information contact Flinders Living, telephone (08) 8291 6000 or email firstname.lastname@example.org or apply online.
+Applications normally close mid-November of the year prior to entry.
+For further information contact Flinders Living, telephone (08) 7221 8900 or email email@example.com or go to the Flinders Living website and apply online.

 Child care facilities

 There are two options of childcare available on the Flinders University campus.
-For further details please contact either the Flinders University Child Care Centre located on the Sturt Campus, telephone (08) 8201 2881, or the Community Child Care Centre located next to the Flinders Medical Centre, telephone (08) 8204 5306 or (08) 8204 4983.
+For further details please contact either the Flinders University Child Care Centre located on the Sturt Campus, telephone (08) 8201 2881, or the Community Child Care Centre located next to the Flinders Medical Centre, telephone (08) 8204 5306.